raxvan/precompiler/docs/main.md

 Order of evaluation and defines
 -------------------------------
 The precompiler processes source files in the form of tokens with "generic" type given by the lexer interface.
 The default output assembler writes the tokens back to a file.
 The transfer of tokens from lexer to assembler is made by the precompiler which evaluates them one by one from the first to the last.
-The input and output have different states and some commands affects only one of them.
+The input and output have different states and some commands affects this states.
 Regular tokens (whitespace , characters, strings, comments, etc) are passed directly to the assembler and **#commands** are evaluated.

 If the **`__ID__`** token that is being processed matches the name of a **#define** then the define content is pushed **at the beginning of the processing queue**.
 Example: